 After college in 1957 Sifu Dan took, up Judo from a man called Duke Yoshimura.
 He trained in Judo until 1959 when he entered the service to become a paratrooper in the 101st Airborne Division.
 During his tour of duty he was stationed in Fort Campbell, Kentucky.
 While stationed there Sifu Dan was exposed to various styles of Karate with exposure to some other arts as well.
 It was at this time Sifu Dan got his first look at Kenpo Karate.

-In 1961, Sifu Dan was discharged from the military service and he moved to Los Angeles, California.
+In 1961, Sifu Dan Inosanto was discharged from the military service and he moved to Los Angeles, California.
 He looked for an instructor in the art of Kenpo.
 This search would lead him to path that would change his life.
 Sifu Dan found the “Father of American Karate“, Kenpo Instructor Ed Parker.
-For the next several years Sifu Dan would train with Ed Parker and attain a black belt in the Kenpo system.
+For the next several years Sifu Dan would train with Ed Parker and attain a Black Belt in the Kenpo system.

-In addition to having studied over 20 methods/styles of Filipino martial arts (being an instructor in several), he is an instructor in Muay Thai under Master Chai Sirisute, an instructor in Pentjak Silat under Pendekar Paul De Thouars and Pendekar Herman Suwanda, an instructor in Shoot Wrestling (Shooto) under Yori Nakamura.
-In keeping with the spirit of always being a student Sifu Dan is currently studying Brazilian Jiu-Jitsu under the Machado Brothers.
+In addition to having studied over 20 methods/styles of Filipino martial arts (and instructing in several), he is an instructor in Muay Thai under Master Chai Sirisute, an instructor in Pentjak Silat under Pendekar Paul De Thouars and Pendekar Herman Suwanda, an instructor in Shoot Wrestling (Shooto) under Yori Nakamura.
+In keeping with the spirit of always being a student Dan Inosanto is studies Brazilian Jiu-Jitsu under the Machado Brothers.

 Sifu Dan has worked both in the television and movie industry as a stunt man, fight choreographer, and trainer on numerous projects.
 In addition to this SIfu Dan has several instructional videos and has authored several books: “A Guide to Martial Arts Training“, “The Filipino Martial Arts“, “Jeet Kune Do“, and “Absorb What Is Useful“.